Abdullahi-Ai/phase-0-intro-to-js-2-looping-code-along/README.md

 In an earlier lesson, we learned about _repetition statements_ — statements that allow us to break out of the default sequence and repeat a section of code multiple times.
-We also learned about two of JavaScript's repetition constructs: the _while_ loop and the _do...while_ loop.
+We also learned about two of JavaScript'sA repetition constructs: the _while_ loop and the _do...while_ loop.
 In this lesson we will learn about a third: the _for_ loop.